sebastian-r-schmidt/logicaldecoding/readme.md

 No Changes needed in your applications writing data.

 This software is targeted for PostGIS users and can do two things:

 1. writing an audit log back into the database, including the region where changes have happened.
-2. publishing changes into a GeoWebCache instance triggering Seed,Reseed, or truncate operations in the region the change has happend.
+2. publishing changes into a GeoWebCache instance triggering Seed, Reseed, or Truncate operations in the region the change has happened.

 ###Prerequisites
 PostgreSQL 9.4 or higher

 ####PostgreSQL Configuration
-in your postgresql.conf set wal_level to logical in your Postgresql.conf set max_replication_slots to > 1
+1. In your postgresql.conf set wal_level to logical
+2. In your Postgresql.conf set max_replication_slots to > 1

-create a replication slot:
+3. create a replication slot:
 SELECT * FROM pg_create_logical_replication_slot('repslot_test', 'test_decoding');

 ###Usage